How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 The time audit most job seekers never do

 Track one week of job searching.
-Most people discover:
+Most people discover a startling pattern:

 ActivityTypical time spentActual value